By Jim Lyles

 Holly, Michigan, USA

 When I was a child, we went camping with some friends at a private park in southern Indiana.
 Our campsites were close to a small lake with a sandy beach.
-Jill, our friends’ 3-year-old daughter, was taking a nap — or so her parents thought.
+One day, our friends’ three-year-old daughter, Jill, was taking a nap — or so her parents thought.
 Unknown to them, she had seen the other kids playing in the water, and little Jill must have decided to join them.
 None of the other kids noticed her.

 Beth, 10, was with the other kids in the water.
 She went out to a raft anchored in water that was about 12 feet deep.
 She was amusing herself by jumping off the raft (on the shore side, where the adults could see her) and then swimming to the ladder and climbing back up to the raft.